ethannjw/ICT374assign2/README.md

 | 1 byte opcode | 1 byte ack code |
 +---------------------------------+
 ```
-If the opcode is 'D' and ack code is '0', the server then sends:
+If the ack code is '0', the server then sends:
 - 1 byte opcode of ASCII character 'D' to the client
 - followed by a 4 byte int representing the length of the file
 - The client then sends a sequence of N bytes representing the content of the file to the client